 In September 2015, Opera unveiled a new brand identity.
 This included a redesign of its recognizable red “O” logo.
 The new 3D logo symbolizes a gateway for users to gain access to more of what they are seeking online.
 Besides revamping the “O” logo, Opera dropped the “Software” from its logo too.
 They see their current efforts as more of an Internet company rather than a software company.

 By default, Opera will automatically check for updates, and notify you if an update is available.
 If you see an update prompt, click the Update Opera button.
 The newest version will download and install on your computer.
 You may need to exit Opera, and re-launch it, in order for the update to take effect.

-To update Opera web browser manually, click the Opera Menu button at the top of your web browser window, and click About Opera.
+To update Opera web browser manually, click the Opera Menu button at the top of your web browser window, and click Help > About Opera (or visit

 Opera will check to see if an update to your current version is available.
 Checking for updates… will display.